Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

 ```

 ### 3.1.
 Game Modes
+A Map Save File MUST specify a game mode in which the game is to be played in.
+The ``"mode"`` property
+specifies the game mode.
+It is case-insensitive.

 #### 3.1.1.
 Teams Mode
-The ``"Teams"`` game mode denotes a game in which the specified teams are supposed to fight
+The ``"teams"`` game mode denotes a game in which the specified teams are supposed to fight
 until only one team is left standing.
 How teams eliminate each other is up to the implementer
 to decide.

 #### 3.1.2.
 KOTH (King of the Hill) Mode
-The ``"KOTH"`` game mode denotes a game in which a team has to capture a given point and
+The ``"koth"`` game mode denotes a game in which a team has to capture a given point and
 hold that point for a specific amount of time.
 Contrary to the name of this mode, the
 point-to-capture does not have to be a hill.

 #### 3.1.3.
 Siege Mode
-The ``"Siege"`` game mode denotes a game in which one team defends a given position
+The ``"siege"`` game mode denotes a game in which one team defends a given position
 for a specific amount of time, while the other team(s) try to capture that point.

 ### 3.2.
 File Dependencies